pingcap/docs-tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 > **Warning:**
 >
 > This document is for testing purposes only. **Do not** follow it in production environments.
-For production environments, see the instructions in [Deploy TiDB on GCP GKE](deploy-on-gcp-gke.md).
+For production environments, see the instructions in [Deploy TiDB on Google Cloud GKE](deploy-on-gcp-gke.md).

 ## Select a project